Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The Brother SE625 is only compatible with .pes, .phc, and .dst embroidery data files.
 The preferred, and default for saving, file format is .pes.
 Other formats may cause your machine to malfunction.
 So be cautious about loading files from unknown sources.

 For decorative stitches, .pmx, .pmv, and .pmu stitches data files can be used.
 Only .pmu or .pmx stitch data files are retrievable.
 The preferred stitch format, and the default for saving, on the Brother SE625 is .pmv.

 Does the Brother SE625 come with software?

 Unfortunately, there is no included software with the Brother SE625 sewing and embroidery machine.
 You will have to buy your own or purchase premade designs.
-Examples of online embroidery shops include iBroidery (Brother’s embroidery pattern store), Etsy, and embroiderydesigns.com.
-Many free patterns are also circulating; just be careful you only load trusted designs onto your machine!
+Examples of online embroidery shops include iBroidery (Brother’s embroidery pattern store), Etsy, and Embroidery Library.
+Many free designs are also circulating; just be careful you only load trusted designs onto your machine!
 (I’ve written an entire post of where I like to download free machine embroidery patterns if you want to check that out!
 And here’s another post listing websites with free or paid in-the-hoop designs.)

 If you’re looking to get software, Inkscape with the Ink/Stitch embroidery extension is the best free embroidery software I’ve found.
-Because I have a Cricut Maker, I like to create SVG files in Inkscape and then digitize them into embroidery files using Ink/Stitch.
+Because I have a Cricut Maker, I like to create SVG files in Inkscape and then sometimes digitize them into embroidery files using Ink/Stitch.
 If you have knowledge of vector graphics, this is a GREAT program.
-However, if you’re new to embroidery and graphic design, it’s fairly complicated to learn and has minimal support available.
+However, if you’re new to embroidery and graphic design, it’s complicated to learn and has minimal support available.